Monday, May 31, 2010

 Ulterior Motives

-Why do SA's law enforcement agencies not seem to be curbing or preventing violent crime incidents plaguing us of late?
+Why do South Africa's law enforcement agencies not seem to be curbing or preventing violent crime incidents plaguing us of late?

-1) Because they are unable to curb or prevent violent crime
+1) Because they are really unable to curb or prevent violent crime and don't want to admit it, or

 2) Because they want the country to be or at least appear to be becoming ungovernable.

-Of course, one would have to really wonder why reason 2 might apply... except if for example you would need to "justify" a crackdown on societal or democratic freedoms.
+Of course, one would have to really wonder why the second reason might apply... except if, for example, they might later need to "justify" a reactionary crackdown on societal or democratic freedoms.

 Surely I am exaggerating?
 I don't know, am I?